 - The right to have full disclosure of all ingredients on the back label of every wine available for sale.

-- The right to question anything that is presented which seems inaccurate or not understandable (including wine descriptions).
+- The right to question anything about wine that is presented in an inaccurate or understandable manner (including wine descriptions).

 - The right to know how wines are tasted and evaluated by wine publications and wine writers.

 - The right to know if the person tasting the wine is also writing the evaluation.

 Also, beginning some 30 years ago the Underground began writing about wine fraud.
 No one paid much attention then, but today people have finally recognized it is a big problem.
 Here is the Underground view on what needs to be done to help prevent wine fraud.

 THE UNDERGROUND VIEW OF ISSUES THAT NEED IMPLEMENTATION TO PREVENT WINE FRAUD

 - Wine sellers, including auction houses, should disclose the provenance of all wines being sold.
 This is the most important thing to know in buying old wine.
 As I have said, in real estate it is location, location, and location.
 In buying old wine, it is provenance, provenance, provenance.
 (To read the article on this subject click here).

 - Wine producers should disclose any changes made in the labels, corks, bottles, and capsules over the years.
 This could easily be done on their websites and would enable fraudulent bottles to be identified more readily.

 - More transparency in the entire market for selling old wines is needed.
 All auction houses should clearly disclose their auction practices.
 There are many things that are involved here such the use of third party bidders, bids on behalf of the house, the accounting for and implementation of written bids, and full disclosure of the sales results.
 Also, conditions of sale should be uniformly revised to protect the buyer if fraudulent wine was purchased.
 This should cause the sellers to do a more diligent job in screening for fraud before offering wine for sale.